 On board the British flagship, HMS Tonnant, the officers were very kind to Key and Skinner.
 They agreed to release Dr. Beanes.
 However, the three men were not permitted to return to Baltimore until after the bombardment of Fort McHenry.
 The three Americans were placed aboard the American ship, and waited behind the British fleet.
 From a distance of approximately eight miles, Key and his friends watched the British bombard Fort McHenry.

 After 25 hours of continuous bombing, the British decided to leave since they were unable to destroy the fort as they had hoped.
 Realizing that the British had ceased the attack, Key looked toward the fort to see if the flag was still there.
 To his relief, the flag was still flying!
 Quickly, he wrote down the words to a poem which was soon handed out as a handbill under the title "Defence of Fort McHenry."
 Later, the words were set to music, and renamed "The Star Spangled Banner."
 It became a popular patriotic song.
 It was not until March 3, 1931, however, that it became our national anthem.

 After the war, Francis Scott Key continued to live a very religious life.
 He was well-liked by his friends and was active in society.
 On January 11, 1843, while visiting his daughter in Baltimore, Key died of pleurisy.
-To honor the author of "The Star Spangled Banner," there are monuments at Fort McHenry and on Eutaw Place in Baltimore, and at the Presidio in San Francisco, California.
+To honor the author of "The Star Spangled Banner," there are monuments at Fort McHenry and on Eutaw Place in Baltimore, and at Golden Gate Park in San Francisco, California.

 Francis Scott Key